 Marion and I have been married for 43 years.
-We came from West London to Spalding having been invitied to take over the Church as Pastor in January 1996.
+We came from West London to Spalding having been invited to take over the Church as Pastor in January 1996.

 Previously, until 2011 I worked for both the Church and Social Services.
 I managed Day Centres for people with Learning Disabilities for 28 years.
 I am now employed by the Church.
 Marion continues to work for The Lighthouse Project as a Senior Manager.
-We have two children, Joanne and David who is married to Louise and we have three georgeous treasures called grandchildren .
-Joanne is part of the worship band, David is employed by the Church as Youth and Childrens Pastor and is currently undertaking training through Mattersey Bible College for Full Ministerial status.
+We have two children, Joanne and David who is married to Louise and we have three gorgeous treasures called grandchildren .
+Joanne is part of the worship band, David is employed by the Church as Youth and Children’s Pastor.

 I was born in India in 1953 and my family moved to England in December 1956 when I was 3 years old.
 I remember it being very cold for the first few years we lived in England; I was not used to that.
 We lived in Swindon, Wiltshire and my father worked as a labourer in a bakery working nights.

 After two years we moved to Southall, Middlesex and after we had been there only four months both my mother and father were diagnosed with tuberculosis and both required admission to a sanatorium (as they were called in those days).
 Due to this, my brother and I were taken into care by Social Services and were moved to a children’s home in Hurn Bay, Kent..
 This was not a good experience for us as we had no access to our parents for a whole year.
 Due to issues within the care home we were moved after the first year to foster parents in Teddington, Middlesex.
 Living with this family was a much better experience and very enjoyable and I did not want to leave them when eventually my parents came out of hospital.